Grilo16/project_mongoose/README.md

 # Instructions to run the app
 1. Install all npm dependencies:
     In terminal use command "npm i" in both the client and server folders
+2. Seed the Database:
+    In terminal, navigate to server folder and use command "npm run seeds"
-2. Run the server, ensuring that :
+3. Run the server:
-    In terminal use command "npm run server: dev"
+    In terminal, navigate to server folder and use command "npm run server: dev"
-3. Run the client:
+4. Run the client:
-    In terminal use command "npm start"
+    In terminal, navigate to client folder and use command "npm start"

 # Navigating the app
 The client should open on the homepage.
 There is a burger menu in the top-left corner which displays the pages in the app.
 Inspirational quotes can be generated from an API using the "Inspire me" button.